 The data backs this up.
-According to Common Sense Advisory, a consulting firm, 72.4% of global consumers prefer to use their native language when shopping online.
+According to Common Sense Advisory, a language industry consulting firm, 72.4% of global consumers prefer to use their native language when shopping online.
 And app analytics firm Distimo discovered that localized apps experienced, on average, 128% growth in download volumes after the native language was added—and that was just in the first week.
 In that same week, the revenue grew a promising 26%.
 Simply localizing an iPhone app’s keywords can yield a 767% increase in downloads, according to Make App Magazine.

 App Localization in 8 Basic Steps

 When it comes to localization, the first question is always, “Where should we go?”
 From looking at OneSky’s client base, we know that the top languages for app localization run the gamut, from Korean and Japanese to Russian, Latin American Spanish, and German.
 But just because a language is popular doesn’t mean that it’s the right choice for your app.
 Instead of rushing to translate your app into the ten most popular languages, think strategically.

 Pick only a few markets, but do them well: create tailor-made features, distribute in local channels, plan specific locally-launched campaigns, etc. This approach is called “deep localization.”
 A great example is Evernote’s entry to China, where Evernote committed to a full rebrand, from hosting within the country to localizing their customer services (check out this post to learn more).

 If you have the financial resources to be investing in these types of local, offline campaigns, deep localization is a smart choice.
 It’s also worth the money when you are making O2O (online to offline) products or services.

 If you want to reach a wider audience, or test for traction in certain markets, minimum viable localization (MVL) might be best for you.